 Recommendation 1: The Board request the Chief Executive Officer, Toronto Transit Commission, to work collaboratively with the City Chief Information Officer to evaluate the existing wireless service contracts for best value based on current needs.
 Staff should be advised to use telecommunication services contracts that offer the best value subject to terms and conditions.

-The TTC will engage the City for contract price re-negotiation with Vendor A. Estimated completion is Q3 2018.
+Management Response: ⊠ Agree □ Disagree Comments/Action Plan/Time Frame: The TTC will engage the City for contract price re-negotiation with Vendor A. Estimated completion is Q3 2018.
 ITS department will work with M&P to increase the upset limit for Vendor B to allow new wireless services and transfer of existing wireless services where the financial penalty does not exceed the expected cost savings.
 Estimated completion, Q4 2018.
 Recommendation 2: The Board request the Chief Executive Officer, Toronto Transit Commission, to expedite the evaluation of the land lines excluded from Phase 1 VOIP implementation, and a detailed plan should be developed for implementation of VOIP throughout the TTC to achieve intended savings.

-Currently ITS committed 100% of Network and Telecom capacity to the VoIP rollout.
+Management Response: ⊠ Agree □ Disagree Comments/Action Plan/Time Frame: Currently ITS committed 100% of Network and Telecom capacity to the VoIP rollout.
 In order to fast track the evaluation and expedite the transition to VoIP of the remaining 3700 lines, an assessment will be run in parallel with the first phase of rollout.
 The outcome will determine the number of VoIP lines to be scheduled for deployment as part of the Phase II.
 A detailed plan for the remaining 3700 lines is estimated to be completed, Q4 2018.

-Recommendation 3: The Board request the Chief Executive Officer, Toronto Transit Commission, to develop and implement procedures to:

-a.
-Maintain an up to date inventory of all telecommunication services (wireless plans, land lines, cellular modem subscriptions and communication circuits)
+Recommendation 3: The Board request the Chief Executive Officer, Toronto Transit Commission, to develop and implement procedures to: a.
+Maintain an up to date inventory of all telecommunication services (wireless plans, land lines, cellular modem subscriptions and communication circuits) b.

-b.
 Identify and disconnect unused telecommunication services (wireless plans, land lines, cellular modem subscriptions and communication circuits) on a timely basis.
 Information reports, such as phones with no activity and staff with multiple phone lines should be developed for ongoing periodic review.

-In Q2 2018 ITS department will be rolling out a new Asset Management System to track all telecommunication devices.
-The inventory data will be verified, updated and fully transitioned to the new system in Q4 2018.
+Management Response: ⊠ Agree □ Disagree Comments/Action Plan/Time Frame: In Q2 2018 ITS department will be rolling out a new Asset Management System to track all system in Q4 2018.

+telecommunication devices.
+The inventory data will be verified, updated and fully transitioned to the new